YaleSTC/android_testing_training/README.md

 Please read through this rather short document which outlines [how to write simple unit tests](https://developer.android.com/training/testing/unit-testing/local-unit-tests.html).
 We will use this knowledge to write a few simple tests for the `getCacheSize` method within `LruBitmapCache`.
 This should be simple and short, but will give you an idea of how such testing code looks like.

 0. Make sure that you have set up the testing environment correctly (does the project compile and the dependencies are added?).
 You might have to clean resync gradle.
-1. Go to Android Studio and find the `com.example.galery.samplegalery (test)` package.
+1. Go to Android Studio and find the `com.example.samplegallery (test)` package.
 Take a look at the file present in it -- it defines the most basic template for writing unit tests.
 2. Modify the file (or make a new one) named `LruBitmapCacheTest.java`.
 Notice the naming convention -- whenever you will be writing Java Classes (or even methods within existing classes), you will have to also write tests for what you have written!
 The names of files containing tests must be the same as the original file with "Test" added on.
 3. Write a test for `LruBitmapCache.getCacheSize(Context mContext)`.
 Notice that you will have to
    * mock the `Context` object -- please use Mockito.